 The Atacama desert may be barren, but it is alive.

 I went to Atacama Desert as part of a longer journey around the world.
 Visiting Atacama Desert specifically, assuming return flights from Kuala Lumpur to Calama via Sydney and Santiago, produces carbon emissions of approximately 15,383 lbs CO2e.
 It costs about $77 to offset this.

 Thinking of travelling to Chile?
-Consider adding Atacama Desert to the itinerary – but as a responsible traveller, please bear in mind its remote location and water scarcity.
+Add Atacama Desert to your itinerary – but bear in mind its remote location and water scarcity.